theadityamittal/rag-explorer/docs/production-deployment-plan.md

 ## 🏗️ **Architecture Options: Three Deployment Strategies**

-Support Deflect Bot is designed with flexible architecture to support different deployment scenarios.
+RAG Explorer is designed with flexible architecture to support different deployment scenarios.
 Users can choose from three distinct approaches based on their needs:

 ### **Architecture 1: Local Development with ChromaDB**
 **Target Users**: Developers, local testing, offline usage